-Records of all complaints will be maintained by the Director for the CLS Program pursuant to the applicable record retention policy.
+Records of all complaints will be maintained by the Senior Director or Director for the CLS Program pursuant to the applicable record retention policy.
 Disciplinary actions will become part of a participant's record and a copy of the final written notification of disciplinary action and the reasons therefore will be provided to the U.S. Department of State.